-Our platform brings together national associations of media publishers and companies that are active in the sector of media publishing within the European Union.
-We represent mostly dynamic, innovative and regional outlets that rely on online channels to grow and reach audiences.
-We started working together when the European Commission launched its copyright reform which we believe will have a very negative impact on our sector.
-We created this platform to stimulate, facilitate and coordinate our activities in order to reinforce each other’s efforts.
+Our platform brings together national associations of independent media publishers in Europe.
+We represent dynamic, innovative and regional outlets that rely on online channels to grow and reach audiences.
+We started working together when the European Commission launched its copyright reform, in order to influence it in a way that supports this underrepresented group.
 EIMP partners with and is sponsored by Google.

 EUROPEAN INNOVATIVE MEDIA PUBLISHERS - EIMP